Sights

 The Jewish Quarter

-The Prague Jewish quarter is one of the most exciting places in Prague.
-Its rich history which covers more than 1000 years, gives you an excellent picture of the life of Jews in Europe.
-From the 9th century, Jews have played a significant role in making Prague one of the most interesting places in Central Europe.
+The Prague Jewish Quarter is one of the most exciting places in Prague.
+Its rich history which covers more than 1000 years, provides an excellent picture of the life of Jews in Europe.
+From the 9th century, Jews have played a significant role in making Prague one of the most interesting places in Central Europe, a role affected by the events of World War II.
 The many monuments that have been preserved reveal the prosperity and intellectual vigor of Prague’s Jewish culture.
 Visitors can admire five synagogues, the Ceremonial Hall and the Old Jewish Cemetery.

 Vysehrad (Vyšehrad)

-Ancient legends situate the original seat of the Czech princes – the legendary Princess Libuše and the first Premyslides – on the hill.
-In fact, however, this fort was not founded until the Prague Castle was already in existence, since it dates back to the mid-10th century.
-In the latter half of the 11th and in the 12th century Vysehrad was the Premyslides princes ̓ main residence which brought about significant building activity within its walls.
-Among the noteworthy sights there are the precious romanesque rotunda of St. Martin, the gothic church of St. Peter and Paul (rebuilt in the neogothic style in the late 19th century), the Vysehrad cemetery (used as a burial site of the Czech outstanding personalilties, among them Antonín Dvořák, Bedřich Smetana, Alfons Mucha, Ema Destinová and Karel Čapek), and the underground catacombs which house the originals of several baroque statues from the Charles Bridge.
-It is a really nice place for a walk as it offers amazing views of the centre of Prague and the Prague Castle.
+Ancient legends situate the original seat of the Czech prince, the legendary Princess Libuše and the first Premyslides, on the hill.
+In fact, however, this fort was not founded until the Prague Castle was already in existence, since it dates back to the mid-tenth century.
+In the latter half of the 11th and in the 12th century Vysehrad was the Premyslid princes ̓ main residence which brought about significant building activity within its walls.
+Among the noteworthy sights there are the precious romanesque rotunda of St. Martin, the gothic church of St. Peter and Paul (rebuilt in neogothic style in the late 19th century), the Vysehrad cemetery (used as a burial site of Czech outstanding personalilties, among them Antonín Dvořák, Bedřich Smetana, Alfons Mucha, Ema Destinová and Karel Čapek), and the underground catacombs which house the originals of several baroque statues from Charles Bridge.
+It is a very nice place for a walk as it offers amazing views of the centre of Prague and the Prague Castle.